nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list doctors
-2. AddressBook shows a list of all doctors previously added
+2. MediContacts shows a list of all doctors previously added

     Use case ends.